NVIDIA-Certified Storage#

 NVIDIA Cloud Partner#

-The general-purpose performance certification is designed to validate storage architectures for training, fine-tuning, inference, and key-value cache workloads.
-It focuses on I/O patterns critical to these environments, including sequential and random I/O, small I/O for inference, and single-node/single-GPU performance that simulates traffic from hundreds to thousands of GPUs.
+The AI use-case tests are designed to validate storage architectures for training, fine-tuning, inference, and key-value cache workloads.
+They focus on I/O patterns critical to these environments, including sequential and random I/O, small I/O for inference, and single-node/single-GPU performance that simulates traffic from hundreds to thousands of GPUs.

 Below are the various AI use cases and typical I/O profiles: